Lice Clinics of America® – College Station, Tomball, and The Woodlands Shares Head Lice Safety Tips for National Safety Month

 Home lice treatment “remedies” can also be dangerous, even deadly.
 Some internet sites recommend using kerosene to remove head lice, which is highly flammable—there have been multiple cases of severe burns from the practice.
 Mayonnaise is another popular home remedy for lice treatment.
 In 2016, a toddler suffocated when a plastic bag slipped over her face—the bag had been placed on her head to contain the mayonnaise.

 Lice Clinics of America – College Station, Tomball, and The Woodlands provides head lice removal using a pesticide-free, FDA-cleared medical device known as AirAllé®.
 The device uses heated air to dehydrate lice and eggs in a matter of minutes.
 In clinical trials, AirAllé killed live lice and more than 98 percent of eggs.
-The device has been used to treat more than 950,000 cases of head lice with a success rate better than 99 percent.
+The device has been used to treat more than 1 million cases of head lice with a success rate better than 99 percent.

 Best of all, a single treatment only takes about an hour and is guaranteed to be effective.
 “If you come to our clinic with a case of head lice, you’ll leave lice-free an hour later,” Watt said.